dtseto/Hermes-master/README.md

 ### Download ApolloGenome

-- Click Download in the releases
+- Click Download in the releases source code also provided with most apps

+- On newer MAC OS download the app, extract if needed, double click to open, on warning message, open again, go to system settings, privacy and security, scroll to the bottom and click open anyways, open the app enter your password should open normally after.

 If you would like to compile Hermes, continue reading.